ddongni/Code-AI-Interpreter/README.md

 ## What is this?

-Code AI Interpreter automatically explains what your code does, block by block.
+Code AI Interpreter automatically explains what your selected code does, line by line.
 It's like having a coding tutor right in your editor!
+Select code lines and get explanations as comments below each line.

 ## Features

-- **Block-by-Block Interpretation**: Press `Cmd+R` (Mac) or `Ctrl+R` (Windows/Linux) to interpret entire file by code blocks
+- **Line-by-Line Interpretation**: Select code lines and press `Cmd+R` (Mac) or `Ctrl+R` (Windows/Linux) to get explanations
+- **Language-Specific Comments**: Automatically uses the correct comment syntax for your file type (e.g., `#` for Python, `//` for JavaScript)
+- **Indentation-Aware**: Comments are automatically aligned with your code's indentation level
 - **Multiple Languages**: Get explanations in 15+ languages including English, Korean, Japanese, Chinese, and more

 ## Installation